OPCFoundation/UA-.NETStandard/README.md

 Furthermore, cloud applications and services (such as ASP.Net, DNX, Azure Websites, Azure Webjobs, Azure Nano Server and Azure Service Fabric) are also supported.

+More samples based on the official [Nuget](https://www.nuget.org/packages/OPCFoundation.NetStandard.Opc.Ua/) packages can be found in the [OPC UA .NET Standard Samples](https://github.com/OPCFoundation/UA-.NETStandard-Samples) repository.

 ## For more information and license terms, see [here](http://opcfoundation.github.io/UA-.NETStandard).

 ## Features included